apnex/labops/README.md

 If CDROM is before HDD, the VM will be in an infinite loop restarting and rebuilding itself!

 Once powered on, the `labops.sh` VM automatically evolves through 4 distinct, yet decoupled stages.
-Optionally, you can elect to download the ISO directly for the particular stage.
+Optionally, you can elect to download the ISO directly for that particular stage.
 This will allow you to stop there and customise your configuration.

 Default SSH/Console credentials:  `root` / `VMware1!`